HIGH5 Strengths Test Methodology & Approach

 Let’s take an example.
 The result of the CliftonStrengths assessment, a well-known test in the strengths area, helps finding your talents, not your strengths.
 All the famous names in the industry – from Don Clifton, Marcus Buckingham to Martin Seligman, from StandOut to the VIA Survey – all have different definitions of what they actually measure.
 You can be in the same room with another Analyst, yet your interpretations of each other’s strengths would be different.

 Therefore, it is important for us to clarify what your HIGH5 strengths results mean:

 HIGH5 strengths are recurring patterns of thoughts, decisions, actions, and feelings that satisfy 5 major criteria:

-1. You feel natural at using and developing your ability;
+1. You feel natural using and developing your strength;

-2. You get positive energy when using your strengths;
+2. You get positive energy when using your strength;

 3. Others also perceive it as your strength;

 4. It goes along with your values and understanding of a strength;

 Many strengths assessments include only the first two in their definition of personal strengths.
 By extending the concept, we at HIGH5 focus a more precise definition of “strengths”.